Preserving American

 Georgia

-The 1772 Foundation has announced that grant funding will be made available for historic properties redevelopment programs (see definition below) throughout the United States.
+Grant funding will be made available for historic properties redevelopment programs throughout the United States